 Accent: Smile :-)

 DIET: Pescatarian: fish, seafood, fruits, vegetables, nuts, seeds, whole grains, beans, legumes, eggs, cheese, oat milk, olive oil, herbs & spices.
-Occasional vitamins and mineral supplements are B-12, D-3 and Calcium.
+Occasional vitamins and mineral supplements are B-12, D-3, and Calcium.
 I minimize the consumption of sugar, sodium, simple carbs, and baked goods and consume zero trans fats, alcohol, poultry, meat, fast foods, or ultra-processed products.

-Hobbies: Reading books (Best Sellers and Signet Classics), scuba diving, and stargazing
+HOBBIES: Reading books (Best Sellers and Signet Classics), scuba diving, and stargazing

-Interests: Psychology, Philosophy, Proverbs, Quotes & Astronomy
+INTEREST: Psychology, Philosophy, Proverbs, Quotes & Astronomy

-Entertainment: Theater, Film, Streaming, Radio, TV, Social Media
+ENTERTAINMENT: Theater, Film, Movies, WQXR-FM 105.9 Radio, TV, and Social Media.

-Passion: Music, literature, canine, and human socializing
+PASSION: Music, literature, canine, and human socializing

-Profession: Teaching, Research, and Service to Human Rights and Environmental Causes.
+PROFESSION: Teaching, Research, and Service

-Vocation: Saxophonist/Clarinetist/Keyboard
+VOCATION: Saxophonist/Clarinetist/Keyboard

-Organizations: U.S. Masters Swimming, The Signet Society, Morris Museum Astronomical Society, the New Horizon Band in Mountain Lakes, and the 'Swing Tones' Jazz Band, Morris Plains, NJ.
+ORGANIZATIONS: U.S. Masters Swimming, The Signet Society, Morris Museum Astronomical Society, the New Horizon Band in Mountain Lakes, and the 'Swing Tones' Jazz Band, Morris Plains, NJ.

 Michael A Van Allen's Manifesto: